 - Take thorough notes

-With an After Action Review, being open, candid, and frank is highly valued.
-Not many groups are capable of complete candor, but it should be encouraged and expected.
-Participants are asked to identify mistakes they made as well as observations about others.
-Any other use of the confidential discussions should be discouraged or prohibited, such as performance evaluations.
-Focus on what can be learned, not who can be blamed.
+After Action Reviews value open, candor, and frankness.
+Not many groups open up and provide complete candor, but you should encourage full disclosure.
+Participants identify mistakes they made as well as observations about others.
+Discourage or prohibit any other use of the confidential discussions, such as supporting performance evaluations.

 This workshop typical takes from a partial day to an entire week.
 It may include twenty to thirty people or more, but not necessarily everyone at once, as participation may be spread out over the course of the workshop.